lecourtoisn/SpringOpenshift/README.md

 }
 ```

-The following dependency must be set in the path:
+The following dependency must be set in the `pom.xml`:
 ```
 <dependency>
     <groupId>javax.servlet</groupId>